The true location of Castle Dracula, again!

-Volume 3 of the Journal of Vampire Studies (2023) contained an article by Paul Murray, “A Tour of Dracula’s Transylvania,” which discussed my theory on the location of the (fictional) Castle Dracula, as presented in my article “Castle Dracula—Its Exact Location Reconstructed from Stoker’s Novel, his Research Notes and Contemporary Maps,” in “The Dracula Maps,” and in my chapter “Count Dracula’s Address and Life-Time Identity,” included in Dracula: An International Perspective.
-Anthony Hogg kindly invited me to react.
+Volume 3 of the Journal of Vampire Studies (2023) contained an article by Paul Murray, “A Tour of Dracula’s Transylvania,” which challenged my theory on the true location of the (fictional) Castle Dracula, as presented in my article “Castle Dracula—Its Exact Location Reconstructed from Stoker’s Novel, his Research Notes and Contemporary Maps,” in “The Dracula Maps,” and in my chapter “Count Dracula’s Address and Life-Time Identity,” included in Dracula: An International Perspective

 The true site of the fictitious Castle Dracula